faceless2/imap-mirror/README.md

 Note that Gmail has a 2GB per day traffic limit as well as other shorter-term limits, so expect the connection to drop fairly frequently.
 For a full mirror, running from cron every 6 hours or so is an effective strategy.

+### Why not use takeout.google.com

+Although Google provides a service at https://takeout.google.com to download email in bulk, this will silently corrupt some email.
+Specifically, all `Content-Type: text/plain` email is assumed to be in UTF-8, so if the `Content-Transfer-Encoding` is 8bit then any high-bytes are assumed to be invalid UTF-8 sequences and are replaced with U+FEFF.